 Troubleshoot the Development Kit

-As you work with the USI Development Kit for Alexa Connect Kit (ACK), you might encounter unexpected issues.
+As you work with the ACK development kit, you might encounter unexpected issues.
 Choose your issue from the following list to help you solve the problem.
 If you can't resolve the problem by using the information here, get help on the forums as described in Get Support for the Alexa Connect Kit.

 Arduino IDE issues